-Prambanan is a super cool Hindu Temple, hiding in shadows of Merapi, one of the world’s most active and deadly volcanoes.
-The intricate and amazingly detailed temple is located in Jogjakarta (Central Java, Indonesia) and is a popular attraction for locals, and (surprisingly) not foreigners.
+Prambanan is a super cool 9th century Hindu Temple, hiding in shadows of Merapi, one of the world’s most active and deadly volcanoes.
+Located in Jogjakarta, the intricate and amazingly detailed Hindu temple stands as one of Indonesia’s top cultural attractions.

-Prambanan’s future is uncertain due to the number, frequency and severity of earthquakes in the region.
-These earthquakes are the result of movement of magma (molten-hot-lava-death) under the earth’s surface from Merapi or the friction (and subsequent release) of the Indo-Australian tectonic plate sub-ducting under the Eurasian plate (yay, geology!).
-In non-nerd terms, the geniuses who built Pramabanan couldn’t have built it in a worse place – it will be destroyed by earth’s natural forces, it’s not a matter of if, but when.
+Prambanan’s future is uncertain due to the number, frequency, and severity of earthquakes in the region.
+These earthquakes are the result of the movement of magma (molten-hot-lava-death) under the earth’s surface from Merapi or the friction (and subsequent release) of the Indo-Australian tectonic plate subducting under the Eurasian plate (yay, geology!).
+In non-nerd terms, the geniuses who built Pramabanan couldn’t have done it in a worse place – earth’s natural forces will destroy it, it’s not a matter of if, but when.